 Common Reasons to Roll your 401(k), 403(b), 457, or TSP to an IRA

 - Your employer retirement plan has limited distribution options.
-Many plans limit the ways in which you can take income from the plan.
+Many plans limit the ways in which you can take money from the plan.
 This is particularly the case with the US Government's TSP plan.
 Some plans only offer annual withdrawals, others offer only a single lump sum payment or an annuity (monthly income stream) option.
-In the event that you have unexpected emergencies or your retirement goals include occasional travel, weddings, gifts, or home remodeling projects - you may find these limited withdrawal options to be frustrating.
+In the event that you have unexpected emergencies or your retirement goals include occasional travel, weddings, gifts, or home remodeling projects - these limited options can be frustrating.
 Your own IRA, on the other hand, has no limitations on how or when you make withdrawals from your own account.

 - Your plan has limited beneficiary options.
 Many 401(k), 403(b), 457 plans, or TSP plans do not allow you to leave your money to a trust set up for your beneficiaries.
-Additionally, FEW plans will allow your heirs to "Stretch" the retirement plan once you have died.
-(The "Stretch" option means that your non-spouse heirs can take annual withdrawals over their lifetime in order to prevent a forced taxable payout of the plan soon after you have died.)
-The tax implications of this limitation are tremendous to non-spouse heirs.
-If you desire for your children or grandchildren to enjoy your 401(k) or 403(b) dollars for their lifetime - then an IRA rollover should most certainly be performed.
+Additionally, FEW plans allow your heirs to "Stretch" the retirement plan once you have died.
+(The "Stretch" option means that non-spouse heirs can take annual withdrawals over their lifetime in order to prevent a forced taxable payout of the plan soon after you have died.)
+The tax implications of this limitation are tremendous.
+If you desire for your children or grandchildren to enjoy your 401(k) or 403(b) dollars for their lifetime, or for them to enjoy the creditor protection that a separate IRA trust can provide - then an IRA rollover should most certainly be performed.

 - Required Minimum Distributions can be difficult.
 After age 70 and 1/2, if you are no longer with your company, you must make mandatory withdrawals from your retirement plan based upon a schedule found in IRS Pub.
 590. If these withdrawals are not taken on time you will face a 50% tax penalty on any dollars not withdrawn.
 If you have several retirement plans, you must make these distributions out of each and every plan.
 Most people choose to consolidate their 401(k) or other retirement plans into one account for simplicity of record keeping.